23 Months Old Baby Food – Ideas, Chart and Recipes

 Nidhi Mehta (Paediatric Nutritionist)

 Your baby is now able to walk, run, climb, and effectively communicate with you.
 Milestones such as these indicate a change in nutritional requirements as well.
-Ironically, toddlers who tend to have much more active lives than newborns, require fewer calories.
+Ironically, toddlers who tend to have much more active lives than newborns require fewer calories.
 However, this does not mean nutrition is not absolutely crucial.
-Generally, solid foods are started when the baby is around six months old, with a slow increase in variety, flavours and textures as they grow older.
-Around the age of two, your little one can eat almost anything you can with some minor exceptions.
-This article will help you understand the food requirements of your toddler, along with a few ideas and recipes you can use.
+As your toddler’s body grows, it needs the right balance of vitamins, minerals, and nutrients to support healthy brain development, strong bones, and an active immune system.
+Generally, solid foods are introduced when the baby is around six months old, with a gradual increase in variety, flavours, and textures as they grow older.
+By the age of two, your little one can eat almost anything you can, with some minor exceptions to avoid potential choking hazards or allergens.
+This article will help you understand the specific food requirements of your toddler, along with a few meal ideas and easy recipes to incorporate into their daily diet.

 Nutrient Requirements for 23 Months Old Child